MV Eilean Na H-Oige: History

 MV Eilean Na H-Oige was built for the Western Isles Council in 1980 for the service to Eriskay.
 Her name is taken from a poem about Eriskay by Fr.
 Allan MacDonald.
 After a causeway opened in 2001, she was laid up, until acquired by Bere Island Ferries in 2003.

 Layout

 Eilean Na H-Oige is a small bow-loading landing craft type ferry.

 Service

 Eilean Na H-Oige was built for the service from Eriskay to Ludaig on South Uist in the Outer Hebrides.
 In July 2001, a causeway opened, making her redundant.
 From March 2002, she started a new service across the Sound of Barra, from a new terminal at Ceann a' Ghàraidh to Ardmor on Barra.
 The service was taken over by CalMac vessels (MV Loch Linnhe then MV Loch Bhrusda) and she was laid up.

-Since August 2003, she has operated from Castletownbere to Bere Island in Southern Ireland, alongside another former Comhairle nan Eilean Siar ferry, MV Eilean Bhearnaraigh.
+Since August 2003, she has operated from Castletownbere to Bere Island in County Cork, Ireland, alongside another former Comhairle nan Eilean Siar ferry, MV Eilean Bhearnaraigh.